MaherBTA/coin-app-template/README.md

     ```
     $ shardus network start
     ```

-3. Point a browser to http://localhost:3000 to open the network monitor.

-4. Interact with your network:
+3. Interact with your network:

     ```
     $ node ../client.js